jaspector

 A permit is required when constructing, enlarging, altering, repairing, or demolishing a building or structure; changing the use of a building when the new use requires greater code protection; installing or altering code-regulated equipment; or removing or disturbing asbestos-containing material during demolition, alteration, renovation, or additions.

-Typical processing time is 1 to 3 working days for routine permits; 1 to 2 weeks for single-family new construction where coordinated zoning and building review is required..
+Building permit processing times in unincorporated Richmond County, VA typically run 1 to 3 working days for routine permits; 1 to 2 weeks for single-family new construction where coordinated zoning and building review is required..
+Timelines can vary based on project complexity and current department workload.